Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 8.1 Final Accounting

-After an award is issued and the arbitrator provides a final invoice, the Administrator will provide the parties a statement listing all costs deducted from the amounts deposited.
-The Administrator will promptly return any funds on deposit that are not required to cover costs.
-If the arbitrator’s fees or expenses as approved by the Administrator, exceed the amount on deposit, the Administrator may invoice whichever party or parties are responsible for paying those costs.
+After an award is issued and the arbitrator provides a final invoice, the Administrator will indicate to whom and in what amount or amounts it intends to issue refunds and will provide the parties with a reasonable opportunity to propose corrections.
+The Administrator will promptly return excess funds to the account designated by a party.
+If the arbitrator’s fees or expenses as approved by the Administrator exceed the amount on deposit, the Administrator may invoice whichever party or parties are responsible for paying those costs.

 8.2 Release of Documents